 - Goggles.
 Since 2011, U.S. high school field hockey players have been required to wear eye protection.
-Most goggles are made of steel cages that protect the eyes, but some players choose plastic goggles that interfere less with their peripheral vision.
+Most goggles are made of steel cages that protect the eyes, but some players choose plastic goggles for better peripheral vision.

 - Mouthguards.
-Mouthguards are a good way to protect your teeth and prevent them from hitting your lips, cheeks, and tongue.
-Experts recommend mouthguards for all field hockey players, so lots of leagues require that players wear them.
+Mouthguards are a good way to protect your teeth, lips, cheeks, and tongue.
+Many leagues require players to wear them.

 - Gloves.
-Many players don't use them, but field hockey gloves can reduce the risk of broken fingers and help keep hands warm in cold weather.
+Field hockey gloves can reduce the risk of broken fingers and help keep hands warm in cold weather.

 - Masks.
 During short corner plays, defenders may choose to wear protective masks to reduce their risk of facial injuries.
-Rules governing the use of masks vary from league to league, but they should be fitted close to the face.
+Rules governing the use of masks vary from league to league.

-At the highest levels of field hockey, players can shoot the ball nearly 100 mph.
+At the highest levels of field hockey, players can shoot the ball at nearly 100 mph.
 Even when it's not moving that fast, a field hockey ball is very hard.
-In addition to courage, goalies need head-to-toe protective gear:
+Besides courage, goalies need:

 - Leg and foot protection.
 Goalies should wear padded goalie pants, pelvic protectors, leg guards that fully cover the lower legs and allow freedom of movement, and the correct size kickers (foam guards that go over the cleats).

 - Upper body and arm protection.
-Goalies should wear chest pads, arm guards, and elbow protectors, which are usually all connected.
-These should all be the correct size to prevent them from slipping or not offering enough protection.
+Goalies should wear chest pads, arm guards, and elbow protectors, which usually are connected.
+They should be the correct sizes to prevent them from slipping or not offering enough protection.